Blog

 All of this fascinating information seems to suggest one thing: for about 9,500 years –give or take a few millennia–skis were not equated with fun.
 Yes, they provided tremendous ease and even served bellicose objectives, but it wasn’t until the ski lift was developed that recreational skiing really took off.

-READ ALSO: How can I become a surgeon in USA?
+READ ALSO: How do you construct a plane in math?

 Why did the ski lift become so popular?